Blondie Goes to College

 Blondie Goes to College is a 1942 American comedy film directed by Frank R. Strayer.
 The film is a part of the Blondie series, starring Penny Singleton in the title role.
 It is the tenth of twenty-eight Blondie movies starring Penny Singleton and Arthur Lake.

 Plot

+Dagwood Bumstead (Arthur Lake) takes his family to a college football game and decides that he wants to go back to college.

+Blondie (Penny Singleton) tries to convince Mr. Dithers to talk Dagwood out of it, but Dithers recommends him to go to get it out of his system.
+While talking to Mr. Dithers, Blondie tells him that she is pregnant, but that she has not told Dagwood yet since he has enough on his mind.

-Dagwood Bumstead (Arthur Lake) is forced to receive a college diploma in order to remain a worker at the Dithers Construction Company.
-He goes to school with his wife Blondie (Penny Singleton), until they get the news that married couples are not allowed.
-They decide to pretend they aren't a couple.
+He goes to school with his wife, but married couples are not allowed.
+They decide to pretend they aren't a couple, living separately.

 A dilemma starts when Laura Wadsworth (Janet Blair) begins to flirt with Dagwood, while Big Man on Campus Rusty Bryant (Larry Parks) does the same with Blondie.
-Even more problems come to Blondie when she discovers she is pregnant.
-Afraid to tell Dagwood out of fear of expulsion from class, she decides to keep it a secret.
+Meanwhile, Baby Dumpling goes to a local military school.